Holidays to Mozambique, Travel Guide, Holiday Planning Tips and Travel Information

 The World Heritage site is called “The Island of Mozambique”, as the name suggests, it lies in the north of Mozambique country, between the Mozambique channel and Mossuril Bay.
 It was the capital of the colonial Portuguese East Africa.
 It is listed in the UNESCO World Heritage site thanks to its history and sandy beaches.

 There are also the buildings of the island such as the Palace and Chapel of Sao Paulo.
 Built in 1610, it was used as Governor’s Residence.
 But now, it has become the Museum of Sacred Art.
 As the name suggests, it hosts the sacred things which are the Makonde crucifix, and so on.
 The island is now the home of mosques and a Hindu temple.
-It will be a great destination to visit on your Mozambique holidays.
+It will be a great destination to visit on your holidays to Mozambique.

 Here are some places which are still in the tentative list but worth to be nominated as heritage sites: